 The talks highlight a U.S. policy tightrope: Washington has tightened and continued to enforce export controls aimed at slowing China’s AI development, even as officials increasingly acknowledge the need for some form of coordination on risks related to advanced AI models.

 That tension is visible in the delegation itself.
-Nvidia, Micron, and Qualcomm—chipmakers whose access to Chinese markets has been directly constrained by those export controls—are among the senior executives expected to join events alongside Trump in Beijing, while White House AI and technology policy chief Michael Kratsios is also traveling with the delegation.
+Nvidia, Micron, and Qualcomm—chipmakers whose access to Chinese markets has been directly constrained by those export controls—are among the senior executives joining Trump in Beijing, while White House AI and technology policy chief Michael Kratsios also traveled with the delegation.
 (We wrote about Kratsios and the White House’s AI Action Plan last year.)

 Dive deeper:

-Here are four topics to know ahead of the summit—and what The Brief has been tracking on each front.
+Here are four topics to know for the summit—and what The Brief has been tracking on each front.

 1. Export Controls: BIS 50% Rule Could Hang in the Balance